voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

                     Args:
                         video_path: the path to a video on disk
-                        frames: a dictionary mapping frame numbers to :class:`fiftyone.core.frame.Frame` instances, or ``None`` if
+                        frames: a dictionary mapping frame numbers to dictionaries that map field names to :class:`fiftyone.core.labels.Label` instances,
-                            the sample is unlabeled
-                        metadata (None): a :class:`fiftyone.core.metadata.VideoMetadata`
+                            or ``None`` is the sample is unlabeled metadata (None): a :class:`fiftyone.core.metadata.VideoMetadata`
                             instance for the sample.
 Only required when :meth:`requires_video_metadata` is ``True``